hmchen47/DataScience/ML/MLNN-Hinton/10-CombineDropout.md

     + sharing weights with other models
       + every model is very strongly regularized by the others
       + much better than L2 and L1 penalities that pull the weights towards zero
-      + regularized by by something that tends to pull the weights towards the correct value
+      + regularized by something that tends to pull the weights towards the correct value

 + Testing
   + naive method